EA31337/EA31337-classes/README.md

 [![Channel][tg-channel-image]][tg-channel-link]
 [![Twitter][twitter-image]][twitter-link]

-EA31337 framework is designed for writing trading robots for MetaTrader 4 and 5 platforms.
+EA31337 framework is designed for writing software for popular trading platforms such as MetaTrader (4 & 5).

 It can be also used to convert your MQL4 code into MQL5 with minimum code changes.

+The code is compatible with MQL4, MQL5 and C++ programming languages.

 ## Table of contents